westrepo/GameWritersSurvey2019.github.io/index.md

+# 2019 Game Writers Survey

+Welcome!
+The 2019 Game Writers Survey asked how writers in the game industry were being paid, treated, and what they'd like to do about it.

+Table of contents markdown

+What is it

+Main Findings

+Other things of note

+Why?

+Methodology

+Table of contents markdown

+Can I use the data for my research?

+Credits

+What is GWU?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/westrepo/GameWritersSurvey2019.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.